UniversitaDellaCalabria/Portale-PoC/README.md

 [WiP]

-An external storage (RDBMS or MongoDB) that takes metainformations on each creation or modification of a page or a publication or whatever needed to be foundable.
+An external storage (RDBMS or MongoDB) that takes metainformations on each creation or modification of a page or a publication or whatever needed to be searchable.

 Installing MongoDB on Debian10
 ````